 The last tip is geared more towards enjoying restaurant experiences with friends and family.
 This means engage in conversation as you take your time to enjoy every bite.
 However, even if you go it alone, take a good read with you, or catch up with missed shows on a mobile device.

-Each restaurant that offers buffet meals, like Viejas, has a configuration where food groups have been separated.
+Each restaurant that offers buffet meals, has a configuration where food groups have been separated.
 This is even the case with themed menus.
 For example, Mexican or Asian stations will have items sectioned accordingly.
 Although, meats and desserts were not mentioned, enjoy those as well.
 Eat baked and lean meats.
 For desserts, try Jello, pudding, and fruits.